An Interface Method for Co-simulation of EMT Model and Shifted Frequency EMT Model Based on Rotational Invariance Techniques: Interface Between EMT Model and SFEMT Model Based on ESPRIT

-The analytical signal $\underline x(t)$ constructed by ESPRIT is a true analytical signal, which only contains positive-frequency components.
-The frequencies of the complex envelope signal $X(t)$ obtained by frequency shift transformation are much lower than the original signal $x(t)$.
-On the contrary, the analytical signals constructed by the methods of delay transformation \cite{SHU110} and companion simulation \cite{tara14} are virtual analytical signals.
-When there are harmonic components in the system, if the delay transformation \cite{SHU110} or companion simulation methods are used, the complex envelope signal $X(t)$ will contain signal components with higher frequencies than the original signal.
+It is worth noting that $\underline x(t)$ obtained by the ESPRIT is a true analytical signal, which only contains positive-frequency components.
+Then, the frequencies of the analytical envelope signal $X(t)$ obtained by frequency shift transformation are much lower than that of $x(t)$.
+On the contrary, the analytical signals obtained by methods of the delay transformation \cite{SHU110} and the second parallel simulation \cite{tara14} are virtual analytical signals.
+When there are harmonic components, if the methods in \cite{SHU110} and \cite{tara14} are used, the analytical envelope signal $X(t)$ in the interface will contain signal components with higher frequencies than the original signal.